Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 4.5.
 Write a program that read three numbers and display maximum 4.6.
 Write a program that read three numbers and display minimum 4.7.
-Write a program that read three numbers and display medium
+Write a program that read three numbers and display mediam

 4.8.
 Write a program that read mark and display pass or fail 4.9.
 Write a program that read mark and display result in grade